-- In the spaces provided below, address all of the following: - Identify the method of making referrals for each partner. - Identify the method of tracking referrals. - In the introductory paragraph of this section, describe the local one-stop operator's role and responsibilities for coordinating referrals among required partners (§678.500(b)(3)).

-Please complete the Referral System matrix included on page 11 of this MOU Template.
+- Describe the local one-stop operator's role and responsibilities for coordinating referrals among required partners (§678.500(b)(3)). - Complete the Referral System matrix included on page 11 of this MOU Template.

 The One-Stop Operator recognizes that to effectively serve the individual customers of the Job Center and connect individual customers to direct and appropriate services, there needs to be an effective agency referral process that is adopted across partners.
-The One-Stop Operator currently manages a electronic driven referral system among some partners named Unify.
+The One-Stop Operator currently manages an a electronic driven referral system among some partners named Unify.
 The One-Stop Operator will continue to review and improve the referral system by managing standard procedures and rules and ensuring documentation is approved by each partner.
 The One-Stop Operator will be responsible for tracking referrals and reporting quarterly to partners and the WDB.